 At Heatlie, we are always looking to innovate and we're constantly keeping an eye on the future.
 This means devoting a lot of time to product development.

-In 2018, in response to a worldwide call for more research and development in the energy industry, we successfully designed, developed and manufactured the first hydrogen barbecue for general use.
+In 2018, in response to a worldwide call for more research and development in the energy industry, we successfully designed, developed and manufactured the first hydrogen barbecue.
 Partnering with Woodside Energy for their expertise in energy solutions, Heatlie was able to overcome the boundaries of standard LPG and natural gas applications, to provide a safer, cleaner and renewable way of barbecuing.

 Hydrogen Cooking & Efficiency